pachyderm/docs/content/2.1.x/deploy-manage/deploy/ingress/_index.md

 ```
 See our [reference values.yaml](https://github.com/pachyderm/pachyderm/blob/42462ba37f23452a5ea764543221bf8946cebf4f/etc/helm/pachyderm/values.yaml#L143) for all available fields.

-!!!
-Info
+{{% notice info %}}
 You might choose to deploy your preferred Ingress Controller (Traefik, NGINX).
 Read about the installation and configuration of [Traefik](./pach-ui-ingress/) on a cluster.

-!!!
-Warning
+{{% /notice%}}

+{{% notice warning %}}
 To have the ingress routes use the https protocol without enabling the cert secret configuration, set `ingress.uriHttpsProtoOverride` to true in your values.yaml.
+{{% /notice %}}

 === "Example on AWS EKS"